beegee-tokyo/ESP32-BaseProject/README.md

 ```

 # Dependencies
 This base projects requires [ESP32-MyLib](https://github.com/beegee-tokyo/ESP32-MyLib) to work.
 ESP32-MyLib is work in progress, check it for the current status.
+Uncomment 'lib_deps_external = https://github.com/beegee-tokyo/ESP32-MyLib' in 'platformio.ini' to install this library automatically.

 # IMPORTANT
 The [tzapu's WiFiManager](https://github.com/tzapu/WiFiManager) library is not working with ESP32 because of missing WebServer and DNSServer for ESP32.
 For the time being I am using [zhouhan0126 WIFIMANAGER-ESP32](https://github.com/zhouhan0126/WIFIMANAGER-ESP32) which needs to be installed manually in the PlatformIO (or Arduino IDE) library folders.
+Or uncomment 'https://github.com/zhouhan0126/WIFIMANAGER-ESP32', 'https://github.com/zhouhan0126/WebServer-esp32' and 'https://github.com/zhouhan0126/DNSServer---esp32' in 'platformio.ini' to install this libraries automatically.